 Specific Inspection Guidance

-The security zone to provide for isolation of material and access control to the area.
+The focus of the security zone is to provide for isolation of material and access control to the area.
+The inspector should review the licensee’s process for identifying when radioactive material will be aggregated to a category 1 or 2 quantity and stored within a licensee-established security zone.

-Verify that security zones allow unescorted access only to approved individuals by: (1) isolating material with a continuous physical barrier that allows access only through the established access control points, (2) direct control by approved individuals, or (3) a combination of direct control and physical barriers.
+Verify that security zones allow unescorted access only to approved individuals by: (1) isolating material with a continuous physical barrier that allows access only through the established access control points, (2) direct control by approved individuals, or (3) a combination of direct control and continuous physical barriers.
 [37.47(c)]

 Specific Inspection Guidance